-With the support of her followers, Kelly went on to write successful cookbooks, “The Food Allergy Momma’s Baking Book” and “Vegan Baking Classics”, even though she says she can’t even cook.
-Kelly went from being a preschool advocate to having an online, national presence with a voice that was being heard.
-Kelly Woyan has since appeared on the Today Show and Martha Stewart and written for several national publications including Women’s Day and Wall Street journal, yet she says none of this was planned.
+Kelly Woyan has appeared on the Today Show and Martha Stewart, and written for several national publications including Women’s Day and Wall Street journal, yet she says none of this was planned.
+Her roles were all accidental.

 Even with a successful career as blogger and cookbook author, Woyan explains she still felt something was missing.
 She wasn’t “using her voice in the way she should anymore”.

 A self-described endless learner, Woyan decided to move to Los Angeles so she could attend USC grad school.
 She wanted to pursue her dream in journalism and documentary filmmaking.
 This move proved to be life changing.

 In grad school, she felt her “creativity just burst open”.

 Although Woyan was living her dream as a filmmaker in Los Angeles, her personal life began to crash.
 Her marriage of nearly 2 decades was crumbling.
 Woyan says she wasn’t prepared to handle this life trauma and loss.

 She found herself a single mom of five with a demanding Hollywood career.
 But in this, her darkest time she found her light.

 Through a close friend, Woyan was introduced to Global Family Philanthropy, an organization committed to helping the children, the sick and the elderly of Haiti and Arizona living in extreme poverty.
 She was invited to go with them to Haiti as a volunteer.